MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/New-NetFirewallDynamicKeywordAddress.md

  New-NetFirewallDynamicKeywordAddress -Id "{01234567-89ab-cdef-0123-456789abcdef}" -Keyword "ContosoServerSubnet" -Addresses 10.0.0.21
 ```

-This command creates a non-AutoResolve dynamic keyword address.
+This command creates a non-`AutoResolve` dynamic keyword address.
 You can instead use the form `-Address` in a command, for clarity.

 Be sure to generate your own GUID.